Lean Enterprise Institute Logo

 Visualizing Waste

 The original plan to open in early 2020 stalled due to the Covid-19 pandemic.
 During the shutdown, Service Physics worked with Haven Hot Chicken to optimize its business practices.
 Before embarking on the first kaizen event, the team leaders needed to understand what customers truly value.
-The team built their continuous improvement initiatives around four key customer values, with a focus on waste reduction to achieve their goals.
+So, the team built its continuous improvement initiatives around four key customer values, focusing on waste reduction to achieve its goals.

 “If you’re not addressing waste as the business grows, the waste will grow faster than the value creation, which is why a lot of organizations — especially in (the restaurant) industry — that try to scale become a little bit top-heavy and have trouble getting beyond that five-location expansion before they topple,” says Steve Crowley, cofounder of Service Physics.